chroma-core/docs/docs/api-reference.md

 ### Run the backend

-Run `docker-compose up -d --build` to run a production backend in Docker on your local computer.
-Simply update your API initialization and then use the API the same way as before.
+Run `docker-compose up -d --build` to run a backend in Docker on your local computer.

 ## Initialize client - JS